schrht/Cloud_Test/README.md

 ## Install library

-ec2 script is built on top of boto and some other libraries then, first of all, install them using pip:
+ec2 script is built on top of boto/boto3 and some other libraries then, first of all, install them using pip:

 ```
-sudo pip install boto
+sudo pip install boto boto3

 #
 # If 'pip' is not installed on your machine, try with:
 # sudo easy_install pip
 #

-sudo pip install paramiko
+sudo pip install paramiko awscli

 #
 # If 'paramiko' compile failed, try with: